jaredcwhite/rails-nano/README.md

 # Example of a Bridgetown website with a "Rails Nano" backend API

-More documentation and a Bridgetown automation coming soon!
+More documentation and an official Bridgetown plugin coming soon!

 Basically, run `bundle install` and `yarn install` and then `yarn start` and boom, you have a static website powered by Bridgetown communicating with a Rails API all in one repo.
 Also cool: it's a single Rack app stack served by Puma, so you can deploy to a